-- H. Declare the funding be immediately repaid. - I. Terminate any obligation to make future payments to the Grantee. - J. Terminate the Grant Agreement. - K. Take any other action that it deems necessary to protect its interests.
+- A. Declare the funding be immediately repaid, with interest, which shall be equal to State of California general obligation bond interest rate in effect at the time of the default. - B. Terminate any obligation to make future payments to the Grantee. - C. Terminate the Grant Agreement. - D. Take any other action that it deems necessary to protect its interests.